trans-travel/trans-travel/us/mt.md

 ## Public Accommodations

+ * If the governor signs HB121 (as is likely), trans people's use of bathrooms and shower facilities will be limited.
+If it were to be
+   signed:
+   In schools, public buildings used by all levels of the government (such as libraries, airports, city halls, hospitals, rec centers, etc), domestic violence programs, and corrections facilities, trans people are required to use bathrooms/showers in accordance with their sex assigned at birth.
+Some intersex people are denied both male and female bathrooms and showers according to a strict reading of the bill.
+   This also applies to universities (for instance, stadium bathrooms).
+   (updated Mar.
+17, 2025)
  * Montana has wide-reaching religious freedom laws that allow denial of many services on the basis of gender identity.
  * School students will not be able to be disciplined for using